Do You Need an EPC to Sell Your House?

 How to improve your EPC rating

-If your EPC rating is medium or low, then you may want to consider upgrading the energy efficiency of your house in these areas; windows, the size of your living space, solar panels, wall and loft insulation and replacing the boiler with a heat pump.
+If your EPC rating is medium or low, you may want to consider upgrading the energy efficiency of your house in these areas: windows, the size of your living space, solar panels, wall and loft insulation, and replacing your boiler with a heat pump.

 Meanwhile, insulation has no conveyancing issues.
 The only reason a heat pump would have any issues is if you needed to get planning permission when you installed it, for example, if it was within a metre of your neighbour’s boundary.
 If this were the case, you would need to supply the planning permission document to your conveyancer.